 Context card

-In the years that followed, Japanese Canadians never stopped asking for an apology.
-They finally got one in 1988, when the federal government formally apologized for past injustices.
+In the years that followed, Japanese Canadians advocated for an apology.
+In 1988, the federal government formally apologized for past injustices.

 Activity cards

-British Columbia joins Confederation.
-Canada’s population now includes a Japanese Canadian minority.
-They have the right to vote provincially and federally if they are men, age 21 or older, and own property.
+Japanese people begin to arrive in Canada.
+Many settle in BC and become British subjects like most other Canadians.
+They then have the right to vote in provincial and federal elections if they are men, age 21 or older, and own property.

 1895